firehot/cocos2d-2.0-kamcord/README.md

 `Replay video` will show the video of the gameplay that just happened (the result of the last `stopRecording` call).

-`Share` will bring the user to a new view that lets them enter a message and select Facebook, Twitter, and/or email.
-When the user taps the `Share` button on this second view, we upload the video to our (Kamcord's) YouTube channel and share their message to their selected social networks or via email.
-The first time the user selects Facebook or Twitter, he will be prompted for the relevant credentials and permissions.
+`Share` will bring the user to a new view that lets them enter a message and select Facebook, Twitter, YouTube, and/or email.
+When the user taps the `Share` button on this second view, we upload the video to our servers and share their message to their selected social networks.
+The first time the user selects Facebook, Twitter, or YouTube, he will be prompted for the relevant credentials and permissions.

+All uploading to YouTube and sharing on Facebook/Twitter happens in a background thread.
+Based on testing, this has negligible impact on performance and provides for a great user experience, because your user can hit `Share` and get back to playing your game  as soon as possible.

 On Facebook, we will share the URL of the video with their typed message.
 A thumbnail from the video will be automatically generated and shown.
 On Twitter, if the user types the following message: